microsoft/azuredatastudio/extensions/admin-tool-ext-win/README.md

 # Database Admin Tool Extensions for Windows

-This is an extension for adding Windows-specific functionality into Azure Data Studio.
+This adds Windows-specific functionality into Azure Data Studio.

 ## Code of Conduct